nholthaus/units/docs/explain/internals-named-types.md

 }
 ```

-> **Design rationale:** the friendly name is a *compile-time* property of the type; it must impose *zero*
+> **Design rationale:** the name is a *compile-time* property of the type; it imposes *zero* run-time
-> run-time cost.
-Explicitly defaulting the special members is what guarantees the class the readable name
+> cost.
+Explicitly defaulting the special members is what keeps the class the name is built on the same
-> is built on remains as cheap as the `double` it stores.
-The readable diagnostics are free.
+> size and triviality as the `double` it stores.
+The readable diagnostics carry no run-time cost.

 ## See also

 - [Defining new units](../how-to/defining-new-units.md) — the user-facing way to add units (no internals needed).
-- [CTAD and ADL, for humans](ctad-and-adl-for-humans.md) — the front-matter companion: what the machinery on
+- [CTAD and ADL](ctad-and-adl-for-humans.md) — the companion: what the machinery on this page means when
-  this page means when you write code.
+  you write code.
 - [Numerical scales: linear and decibel](scales.md) — why `named_class_of` keys on scale as well as
   conversion factor.
 - [Type traits reference](../reference/type-traits.md) and [Concepts reference](../reference/concepts.md) —